 Fiscal 2015 Compared with Fiscal 2014.
-Revenues for the Security division increased 9% primarily as a result of new product launches, and increased cargo sales comprised of \$48 million of incremental revenue from the Foreign Military Sale contract with the U.S. Department of Defense ("FMS Contract") awarded in the fourth quarter of fiscal 2014 to supply multiple units of cargo and vehicle inspection systems and related training, spare parts, service and logistics support for Iraq.
+Revenues for the Security division increased 9% primarily as a result of increased baggage and parcel inspection and cargo sales, new product launches and \$48.0 million of incremental revenue from an FMS Contract awarded in the fourth quarter of fiscal 2014 to supply multiple units of cargo and vehicle inspection systems and related training, spare parts, service and logistics support for Iraq.
 These increases were partially offset by a decrease in sales of other products and services.

 Revenues for the Healthcare division increased 15% primarily as a result of a 14% increase in sales in North America as sales in the U.S. and Canada improved significantly, an 11% increase in Latin American and Asian markets, and the impact of an acquisition of a European cardiology equipment business during the first quarter of fiscal 2015, which drove 8% of the division's growth.
-The increase in organic sales primarily occurred within our patient monitoring product line as the domestic market improved coupled with the success of new product introductions.
+The increase in organic sales primarily occurred within our patient monitoring product line due to the domestic market improvement and the success of new product introductions.
 These increases were partially offset by a decrease in organic sales in our Europe, Middle East and African regions.

-Revenues for the Optoelectronics and Manufacturing decreased 9% as a result of lower contract manufacturing sales in the current fiscal year.
-This decrease was primarily attributable to significant sales to two customers during fiscal 2014 to whom we continue to sell but at a lower level.
+Revenues for the Optoelectronics and Manufacturing decreased 9% as a result of lower contract manufacturing sales in fiscal 2015.
+This decrease was primarily attributable to a difficult comparable in the prior year resulting from significant sales to two customers to whom we continue to sell but at a lower level.
 Increased sales within our commercial optoelectronics business partially offset this decrease.